microsoft/qsharp-compiler/src/Passes/docs/src/DeveloperGuide/CodeQuality.md

 *********************************
 ```

-The key idea here is to make it extremely easy to be complaint with the style guide, correct any issues that might come as a result of static analysis and at the same time enforce this when a PR is made.
+The key idea here is to make it extremely easy to be compliant with the style guide, correct any issues that might come as a result of static analysis and at the same time enforce this when a PR is made.